dexzoyp/Qit/README.md

  FPS Arena Game
 I have tried to make simple 3D FPS shooter.
 Unity updated the whole network system.
-Game is playable(host and player) with interpolation of rotation and movement.
+Game is playable only in editor(host and player) with interpolation of rotation and movement.